EMT 140

 • To improve on the special effect in symphonic or church music, especially when it is written for performance in large halls but must, of necessity, be recorded in absorptive rooms.

-In situations such as these, artificial reverberation can be effectively employed to amplify the desired illusion in stage presentations, or can serve to increase the existing reverberation for certain musical offerings such as organ music.
-The frequency response of the reverberation time, without additional damping, corresponds approximately to that of an empty stone walled hall or church; ie: about 5 seconds at 500 cps.
+In situations such as these, artificial reverberation can be effectively employed to amplify the desired illusion in stage presentations or can serve to increase the existing reverberation for certain musical offerings such as organ music.
+The frequency response of the reverberation time, without additional damping, corresponds approximately to that of an empty stone walled hall or church, ie: about 5 seconds at 500 cps.
 Towards the low frequency end there is a rise and towards the high frequency end a decline (to about 1.5 seconds at 10 kHz), just as is the case in actual rooms as a result of the sound absorption of the air.

-When testing the overall frequency response using a slowly gliding pure tone, one gets the same pronounced intensity fluctuations as are obtained from a three dimensional room.
+When testing the overall frequency response using a slowly gliding pure tone, one gets the same pronounced intensity fluctuations as are obtained from a three-dimensional room.
 According to the theory of Dr. Schröder, the statistical mean value of the difference between “peaks” (maxima) and “valleys” (minima) of the response curve is 10 dB.
 Measurements of the reverberation unit confirm the veracity of this theory, both with respect to the number of maxima and minima within a defined frequency interval as a function of the reverberation time, and the wavering of the frequency response curve.

 Through the use of appropriate steel and critically chosen dimensions, it is possible to produce a plate which possesses an adequate number of self-resonances.
-The length and frequency response of the decay time produce an artificial reverberation effect, which iS not possible to differentiate from that obtained from a three-dimensional room.
+The length and frequency response of the decay time produce an artificial reverberation effect, which is not possible to differentiate from that obtained from a three-dimensional room.
 It was according to this principle that the EMT 140 TS Reverberation Unit was developed.

 Its main component is a steel plate which is suspended in a tubular steel frame.
 Parallel to this plate, another made of highly porous material is suspended in such a way as to permit it to be swung towards or away from the steel plate with an extreme distance ratio of about 1 : 30.
 This motion is controlled by means Of a hand wheel, or it may be remote-controlled from the studio console itself and the particular reverberation time remotely indicated by an appropriate meter.